 - On the left-hand side navigate HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows

-- Here Right-click the Windows (folder) key, select New -> Key option.
+- Here Right-click the Windows (folder) key, and select the New -> Key option.
 And Name the new key WindowsUpdate

-- Again right-click on newly created Windowsupdate key, select New -> Key Name the new key AU
+- Again right-click on the newly created Windows update key, select New -> Key Name the new key AU

 - And finally, Double-click the newly created key NoAutoUpdate and change its value from 0 to 1.